 \subsubsection{Hop-by-hop Routing}

 Finally, we consider routing policies in $\Pi_3$.
 These policies are more involved to analyze as the routing choices may change at any intermediate node in the network, and they are also more complex to implement.
-The next theorem states that surprisingly, the regret lower bound for hop-by-hop routing policies is the same as that derived for strategies in $\Pi_2$ (source routing with semi-bandit feedback).
+Surprisingly, the next theorem states that the regret lower bound for hop-by-hop routing policies is the same as that derived for strategies in $\Pi_2$ (source-routing with semi-bandit feedback).
 In other words, we cannot improve the performance by taking routing decisions at each hop.